 3) Deraliye Terrace (Panoramic Views)

-Perched in the heart of the old city, Deraliye Terrace combines 360° historic views with refined flavors.
-The team is known for Ottoman-inspired plates; for breakfast, expect quality ingredients, polished service, and picture-perfect angles across the rooftops.
+Perched in the heart of the old city, Deraliye Terrace combines 360-degree historic views with refined flavors.
+The kitchen draws on Ottoman culinary traditions.
+For breakfast, expect quality ingredients, polished service, and picture-perfect angles across the rooftops.

-It’s a great pick if you want a calm setting to savor tea and a classic Turkish selection before museums open.
+It’s a great pick when you want a calm setting to savor tea and a classic Turkish selection before the museums open.

 4) Hafız Mustafa 1864 (Divanyolu) — Sweet Breakfast

-For a sweet-leaning start, the Divanyolu branch of Hafız Mustafa 1864 is steps from Sultanahmet Square.
+For a sweet-leaning start, the Divanyolu branch of Hafız Mustafa 1864 sits steps from Sultanahmet Square.
 Pair strong Turkish coffee with signature baklava, künefe, and warm börek.
-It’s ideal if you prefer pastries over a full sit-down kahvaltı.
+It’s ideal when you prefer pastries over a full sit-down kahvaltı.

 5) Queb Lounge Rooftop (Akbıyık Street)

-Queb Lounge Rooftop dishes up a classic Turkish breakfast—kaymak with honey, cheeses, olives, menemen—served with skyline and Bosphorus peeks.
-A stylish choice along Akbıyık Caddesi when you want both flavors and a view without the crowds.
+Queb Lounge Rooftop dishes up a classic Turkish breakfast — kaymak with honey, cheeses, olives, menemen — served with skyline and Bosphorus peeks.
+It’s a stylish choice along Akbıyık Caddesi when you want both flavors and a view without the crowds.

 Bring your appetite and your camera.